 ENGL Cabloader Features

-ENGL Cabloader is a full blast IR loader pedal and a DI box.
-It’s one of the best solutions for DI recording setup for guitar players.
+ENGL Cabloader is a full-blast IR loader pedal and a DI box.
+It’s one of the best solutions for DI recording setups for guitar players.

 You can also tweak the microphone positions with distance and centre knobs, just like you can do in virtual amp/speaker simulators.